ahgraber/ml_setup/python.md

 ```

 ## Tensorflow Setup
-8. Unfortunately, as of Jan 2019, the most recent tensorflow (1.12) does not work with the latest release of python (3.7)
+8. Unfortunately, as of Jan 2019, the most recent tensorflow (1.12) does not work with the latest release of python (3.7) .
+Follow [this guide](https://github.com/plaidml/plaidml) for plaidml setup.
+Arranging versions between Keras, Tensorflow, and PlaidML will likely be a headache.